Television in the Philippines: Shift to digital (2007–present)

 On July 30, 2018, ABS-CBN TVplus conducted a free trial of the new set of freemium channels using UHF Channel 16 (485.143 MHz).
-It includes cable channels from sister company Creative Programs: O Shopping (also aired as overnight programming for ABS-CBN), Jeepney TV, and Myx (which previously had a complimentary channel Myx2 before TVplus launched in 2015).
+It includes cable channels from sister company Creative Programs: O Shopping (also aired as overnight programming for ABS-CBN), Jeepney TV, and Myx (which previously had a complimentary channel, Myx2, before TVplus launched in 2015).
 Also included in the lineup are two new exclusive digital channels, Asianovela Channel and Movie Central.
-Initially, the five new channels will be beamed from Metro Manila, Metro Cebu, and Cagayan de Oro, with plans to extend its coverage to existing ABS-CBN DTV stations.
+Initially, the five new channels will be beamed from Metro Manila, Metro Cebu, and Cagayan de Oro, with plans to extend their coverage to existing ABS-CBN DTV stations.

 On June 1, 2019, ABS-CBN launched a digital TV dongle called ABS-CBN TVplus Go for Android smartphones.
-It was initially available in Metro Manila, Cavite, Laguna, Rizal, Bulacan, Pampanga, Benguet, Tarlac, Pangasinan, Nueva Ecija, Batangas, Iloilo, Bacolod, Metro Cebu, Cagayan de Oro, and Metro Davao.
+It was originally available in Metro Manila, Cavite, Laguna, Rizal, Bulacan, Pampanga, Benguet, Tarlac, Pangasinan, Nueva Ecija, Batangas, Iloilo, Bacolod, Metro Cebu, Cagayan de Oro, and Metro Davao.

 On May 5, 2020, ABS-CBN TVplus was affected by the cease-and-desist order (CDO) issued by the National Telecommunications Commission (NTC) and Solicitor General Jose Calida due to the expiration of ABS-CBN's franchise.
 ABS-CBN's main channel and S+A ceased broadcasting, as well as the regional digital stations operated by ABS-CBN.
 Some TVplus channels resumed broadcasting on May 8, but in a limited coverage (Metro Manila, Laguna province, Iloilo province, and selected areas of Baguio) through a blocktime agreement with an unnamed third-party broadcast company.
 On June 1, 2020, Jeepney TV and Asianovela Channel resumed broadcasting and took over the channel spaces of ABS-CBN and S+A, respectively.

-On June 26, 2020, GMA Network launched its digital set-top box service, GMA Affordabox to the public.
+On June 26, 2020, GMA Network launched its digital set-top box service, GMA Affordabox, to the public.

-On June 30, 2020, all the digital channels of ABS-CBN TVplus stopped operations due to the alias cease-and-desist order (ACDO) issued by the National Telecommunications Commission, until it was resumed in 2021 as Digital TV Receiver.
+On June 30, 2020, all the digital channels of ABS-CBN TVplus stopped operations due to the alias cease-and-desist order (ACDO) issued by the National Telecommunications Commission until it was resumed in 2021 as Digital TV Receiver.

-On September 10, 2021, TV5 Network Inc. launched its digital set-top box service, Sulit TV to the public.
+On September 10, 2021, TV5 Network Inc. launched its digital set-top box service, Sulit TV, to the public.

+The transition to digital terrestrial television (DTT) using ISDB-T International has progressed unevenly.
+UNTV (DWAO-DTV Channel 37 analog) fully ceased analog transmissions nationwide on January 1, 2025, marking one of the largest networks to complete the analog switch-off.

+In November 2025, the National Telecommunications Commission (NTC) issued guidelines mandating the shutdown of analog TV services in Mega Manila within 12 months, targeting completion by November 2026 (effective from November 21, 2025, after a 15-day period post-publication).
+This revises earlier plans for a 2025 shutdown, with the rest of the country to follow thereafter.
+Broadcasters are preparing accordingly, with household digital adoption estimated at 80–83% in key areas like Mega Manila by late 2025.